List of guests at the coronation of Charles III and Camilla

 Countries from which at least one representative attended the coronation of Charles III and Camilla on 6 May 2023.

 The coronation of Charles III and Camilla as king and queen of the United Kingdom and the other Commonwealth realms took place on 6 May 2023.
 Approximately 2,200 people were invited to attend the event, including members of the royal family, representatives of the Church of England and other Christian denominations, prominent politicians from the United Kingdom and the Commonwealth of Nations, foreign royalty, heads of state and heads of government, and British and foreign celebrities.

 Guests from 203 countries were invited to attend the service.
 Representatives from at least 158 countries, including 154 UN member states, two UN observer states and Kosovo (Note: Kosovo's declaration of independence is recognised by the United Kingdom.) attended.
 These representatives included 16 monarchs, 70 heads of state, and 20 prime ministers, which was one of the largest gathering of statesmen and world leaders in history.
 Many of these guests also attended the coronation reception on 5 May and the coronation concert on 7 May.

 British royal family and relatives

-Descendants of Charles III
+House of Windsor

 The Prince and Princess of Wales, along with their children Prince George, Princess Charlotte, and Prince Louis (shown on the balcony of Buckingham Palace during the Platinum Jubilee of Elizabeth II), attended the coronation.